marade/GUTSS/README.md

 Jellyfish 2.2+
 http://www.genome.umd.edu/jellyfish.html

 You can install GUTSS from binary or source.
 If you want to install from source you will need the Jellyfish source code.
-For both types of install you need to have the Jellyfish program installed and working first, so follow the instructions in the Jellyfish manual and be sure to test it.
+For both types of GUTSS install you need to have the Jellyfish program installed and working first, so follow the instructions in the Jellyfish manual and be sure to test it.

 #######################
 # Install from binary #